Tag Archives: Christmas season

 Creation today needs the blessing of the Word, doesn’t it?

-St. Bridget of Sweden influenced 15th century artists, like the one below, with her vision of the Nativity.
-Mary places her Child on the earth outside the stable so that the earth –all creation– might receive his blessing along with Joseph and the shepherds.
+St. Bridget of Sweden influenced 15th century artists, like the one above, with her vision of the Nativity.
+Instead of in the stable, Mary places her Child on the earth outside so that the earth –all creation– might receive his blessing along with Joseph and the shepherds.

 The Word, who made all things, became flesh to bring blessings to all that came to be.

-Listen to Maximus, the Confessor, speak about the marvelous adaptability of the Word made flesh:
+Listen to Maximus, the Confessor, speak of the marvelous adaptability of the Word made flesh:

 “The Word of God, born once in the flesh (such is his kindness and his goodness), is always willing to be born spiritually in those who desire him.
 In them he is born as an infant as he fashions himself in them by means of their virtues.
 He reveals himself to the extent that he knows someone is capable of receiving him.
 He diminishes the revelation of his glory not out of selfishness but because he recognizes the capacity and resources of those who desire to see him.
 Yet, in the transcendence of mystery, he always remains invisible to all.